 Once the price has been reduced a couple of times as well it can really look like a red flag.
 Some buyers will just think that if a house has been available for that long and no one else wants it, then they don't either!

 It becomes a vicious cycle where the property gets harder to sell over time, and eventually results in agreeing a rock bottom price.
-Had it gone straight to auction originally then the sale price may have been much higher.

 Drawbacks selling "normal properties" at auction